anthonyo1978/taketwo-ndis/PRPs/funding-engine.md

 ## Goal
 Users can:
-- Create funding contracts for residents with upfront allocations and time periods
+- Create funding contracts for residents with upfront allocations and time periods and track and draw down over time
-- View current balance and remaining balance as funding reduces over time
+- View current balance and remaining balance as funding reduces over time, at any poiint in time this is accurate
 - Make funding contracts active to begin automatic balance drawdown
-- Track funding drawdown patterns aligned with NDIS payment structures
+- Track funding drawdown patterns
 - See comprehensive funding status in resident records

 ---